 Finally, comparable sales in any given area will help a buyer determine what to expect when it comes to cap rate and cash on cash returns.
 Every market is different, and the cap rate for investments in Dayton, Ohio is far different than in San Francisco, California.
 Looking at properties that have sold in the area of a building you are interested in will provide invaluable information.
 One, previous sales will provide guidance on if a property is fairly priced or significantly overpriced.
 Two, it will give you an idea of what average cap rates are for the specific neighborhood you are considering.
 Three, it will provide you an idea of if your goals are realistic, or if you need to look into a different area to get closer to the returns you desire.

 If you are considering purchasing multi-family units in the area then contact me to speak with a Dayton real estate agent.
 I am an investor myself and I regularly assist other investors with finding local properties.
 I pride myself on providing quality service and I look forward to speaking with you.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note: Nothing in this article, or on this website should be construed as investment or financial advice.
 The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
 Any investment decisions should be made after consulting with a certified financial/investment professional.